gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Object-Oriented-Programming.md

   }
 }

-let myBread = new Bread("brown", "Rye-wheat"); // Creating an object of the Bread class console.log(myBread.bake()); // Works fine, because method is public console.log(myBread.color); // Works fine, because property is public
+let myBread = new Bread("brown", "Rye-wheat"); // Creating an object of the Bread class with this instance console.log(myBread.bake()); // Works fine, because method is public
+// "Baking brown bread with Rye-wheat." console.log(myBread.color); // Works fine, because property is public
+// "brown"
 console.log(myBread.ingredient); // Error, 'ingredient' is private and only accessible within class 'Bread' console.log(myBread.mixIngredients()); // Error, 'mixIngredients' is private and only accessible within class 'Bread'
 ```